devconcept/ng-shopping-cart/docs/guide-package/guide/styling.md

 > So far only the SASS language is supported.
 Other languages will be included in a future release.

 You can also configure breakpoints for different screen sizes or the available combinations of all `<cart-showcase>` aspect ratios.
 By default styles are generated for ratios from `1` to `4`, that is `1:1`, `1:2`, `1:3` up to `4:3`.
 Changing the `$ratios` variable generates more or less combinations.
 Make sure you use values that were generated using this formula or your components will not behave as you expected.
+Also take into account that combinations are generated.